rolling-scopes-school/tasks/stage2/tasks/puzzle/stories/RSS-PZ-13.md

 ## 📝 Description

-Incorporate a seamless transition in the game logic where the 'Check' button transforms into a 'Continue' button once a sentence is correctly assembled.
-This change signals to the player that they have successfully completed the current sentence and can proceed to the next one or the next round.
-This feature is pivotal for enhancing user experience by providing clear and intuitive guidance on game progression.
+Enhance the game's user interface by transforming the 'Check' button into a 'Continue' button after correctly assembling a sentence.
+This transition should indicate to the player that they are ready to proceed either to the next sentence or to the background image revelation screen ([RSS-PZ-28](./stories/RSS-PZ-28.md)) if the feature is implemented.
+If not, the button should lead to the next round.
+This enhancement aims to provide a seamless and intuitive gaming experience.

 ## 🔨 Implementation Details

 1. **Button Transformation Logic:**

-   - Initially, present the player with a 'Check' button to verify the sentence assembly.
+   - Start with a 'Check' button for players to verify sentence assembly.
-   - Upon correct assembly of the sentence, programmatically transform this 'Check' button into a 'Continue' button.
+   - Upon correct assembly, change the 'Check' button to a 'Continue' button.

-2. **Verifying Sentence Correctness:**
+2. **Sentence Correctness Verification:**

-   - Implement logic that determines the correctness of the sentence when the 'Check' button is pressed.
+   - Develop logic to determine the accuracy of the assembled sentence.
-   - Only transform the button to 'Continue' if the sentence is assembled correctly.
+   - Enable the 'Continue' button only after the sentence is confirmed to be correct.

-3. **'Continue' Button Functionality:**
+3. **Navigational Functionality of 'Continue' Button:**

-   - Once transformed, the 'Continue' button should allow the player to progress to the next sentence or redirect to the statistics page.
+   - If the background image revelation feature ([RSS-PZ-28](./stories/RSS-PZ-28.md)) is implemented and the sentence is the final one in the round, direct the player to the image revelation screen.
-   - Ensure this transition is smooth and maintains the continuity of the game.
+   - Otherwise, allow the player to advance to the next round.

-4. **Visual Feedback and Styling:**
+4. **Visual Feedback and Consistency:**

-   - Provide clear visual feedback during the button transformation to indicate the change in functionality.
+   - Provide clear visual cues during the button's transformation to indicate its changed function.
-   - Style both buttons consistently with the game's theme but with distinguishable features.
+   - Ensure the design of both buttons is consistent with the overall game aesthetic.

 ## ✅ Acceptance Criteria

-- The 'Check' button transforms into a 'Continue' button upon the correct assembly of a sentence.
+- The 'Check' button becomes a 'Continue' button after the player assembles a sentence correctly.
-- The button transformation is accompanied by clear visual feedback.
+- Visual feedback clearly indicates the button's transformation.
-- The 'Continue' button enables progression to the next sentence or redirect to the statistics page.
+- The 'Continue' button leads to either the background image revelation screen ([RSS-PZ-28](./stories/RSS-PZ-28.md)) or the next round, based on game progression and feature implementation.